BethCaruana/Workout-Tracker/README.md

                   username is sjobs password is apple (has yoga workouts)*
 * I made a new user for each of the distinct workout types as their workout log and pace will look different *
 * yoga will behave just like lift and run will behave the same as walk and bike *

-Extra Notes:

-I did exception handling for the following cases: if a user enters a non-number when a number is needed and if a user enters an index number of an arraylist that does not exist.
-# Workout-Tracker